xeladu/flutter_app_example/README.md

 ## Ebook

 Find the ebook on my [Gumroad page](https://xeladu.gumroad.com/).
 It's totally free, offers a better reading experience than the blog posts, and more detailled information.
 If you like it, please rate it.
+Feel free to browse through all my stuff on [Gumroad](https://xeladu.gumroad.com/) 👍

 ## Related Blog posts